-Admissions Policy Year 6 into Year 7 (2025-2026)
+Sixth Form Admissions Policy (2025-2026)

 Vision and values

 William Farr (C of E) Comprehensive School's vision is to provide all members of the school community with the opportunities to engage with 'life in all its fullness' (John 10:10) through the highest quality of education, encouragement and endeavour.
 We are committed to striving for excellence and ensuring that all students are known, valued and can achieve.